virtualsecureplatform/TFHEpp/docs/GL.md

 warm big switch, and 9.3 seconds cold.
 The specialized X trace avoids a 448 MiB plaintext and takes about 1.1 seconds.
 Four W diagonals are accumulated before inverse transforms, making the complete W stage about 1.5 seconds.
+With HEXL's cyclic and negacyclic transforms, representative cache-prepare, warm-switch, and cold-switch measurements are 1.08, 3.37, and 4.67 seconds, respectively.
+The complete n512 StC path measures 30.7 seconds with 32 workers.

 ## Basic Use